hollic11/Blogging-API/README.md

 # Blog App
-This is a bloggin API
+This is a blogging API

 ---